Need all the details? Download the full report

 The data here works to track the financial and economic dimensions of the effects of climate change, and of mitigation efforts required to respond to these changes.
 Indicators here monitor the economic costs of climate change and its drivers, as well as the investments and economic tools being deployed to transition to a low-carbon economy.

-Public and Political Engagement
+Public and Political Engagement in Health and Climate Change

-Public and Political Engagement
+Public and Political Engagement in Health and Climate Change

 Public and political engagement underpins the foundations of the world’s collective response to climate change, with reductions in global emissions at the speed required by the Paris Agreement depending on engagement from all sectors of society.
 The indicators in this section track the links between health and climate change in the media, national governments, the corporate sector, and the broader public.